xpipe-io/xpipe/README.md

 ### A brand-new shell connection hub and remote file manager

-XPipe is a new type of shell connection hub and remote file manager that allows you to access your entire sever infrastructure from your local machine.
+XPipe is a new type of shell connection hub and remote file manager that allows you to access your entire server infrastructure from your local machine.
 It works on top of your installed command-line programs that you normally use to connect and does not require any setup on your remote systems.

 XPipe fully integrates with your tools such as your favourite text/code editors, terminals, shells, command-line tools and more.
 The platform is designed to be extensible, allowing anyone to add easily support for more tools or to implement custom functionality through a modular extension system.